micro/network/docs/README.md

-An open network for Micro services
+An open protocol for Micro services

 ## Overview